celery/celery/docs/getting-started/next-steps.rst

 The ``stop`` command is asynchronous so it won't wait for the worker to shutdown.
-You'll probably want to use the ``stopwait`` command instead,  this ensures all currently executing tasks are completed before exiting:
+You'll probably want to use the ``stopwait`` command instead, which ensures that all currently executing tasks are completed before exiting:

 .. code-block:: console